Join RELEX at NRF 2025 – Retail’s BIG SHOW! January 12-14, 2025 | Request a meeting

 A DIY retailer can plan for the regular replenishment to come from the usual international supplier—typically the lowest cost option—with an alternate supplier established to guard against delays.
 In this instance, it can be more cost-effective to place a small order from the secondary supplier, which may have a higher cost, than to empty your safety stock.

 There are also some disruptions, like the annual Lunar New Year celebrations throughout much of Asia, that are entirely predictable.
-DIY retailers should have a proactive strategy in place for managing any supply chain disruption that you can predict.
+DIY retailers should have a proactive strategy for managing any supply chain disruption you can predict.

-The Chinese New Year celebration causes patterned, annual factory shutdowns in China that affect the availability of long lead products in the first quarter of every single year.
+The Chinese New Year celebration causes patterned, annual factory shutdowns in China that affect the availability of long-lead products in the first quarter of every year.
 Shutdowns for the Lunar New Year begin in January and continue through February, with factories not returning to full working capacity until weeks after the holiday.

-To accommodate these closures, you should begin planning for the holiday as early as June/July, with many Chinese suppliers cutting off buying opportunities around September/October.
-Capacity smoothing can help alleviate the need to buy all of your long lead products at once by instead slowly building up stock over multiple shipments before the shutdowns.
+To accommodate these closures, you should begin planning for the holiday as early as June/July.
+Many Chinese suppliers cut off buying opportunities around September/October.
+Capacity smoothing can help alleviate the need to buy all of your long lead products at once by slowly building up stock over multiple shipments before the shutdowns.

-Retail costs are dominated by the cost of goods sold.
-The operative buying team needs to take responsibility for efficiently exploiting rebates to improve gross margins.
+The cost of goods sold dominates retail costs.
+The operative buying team must be responsible for efficiently exploiting rebates to improve gross margins.

-In theory, it’s actually pretty straightforward to make smart buying decisions when prices are changing:
+In theory, it’s pretty straightforward to make smart buying decisions when prices are changing:

-• When you know a product’s price will go up, stock up just before the price increase.
+• When you know a product’s price will increase, stock up just before the price increase.

-• When you know a product’s price will go down, only order the quantity you absolutely need before the price change.
+• When you know a product’s price will decrease, only order the quantity you absolutely need before the price change.
 Then, stock up after the new price has come into effect.

-• When a price will be lowered temporarily (due to a supplier campaign, for example), order less just before the price reduction and stock up when the price is low.
+• When a price is lowered temporarily (due to a supplier campaign, for example), order less just before the price reduction and stock up when the price is low.

-To truly benefit from price changes, DIY retailers must factor in inventory carrying cost, time orders correctly, and potentially split the investment buy—the additional quantity being purchased above what is needed to meet demand—into several orders.
+To truly benefit from price changes, DIY retailers must factor in inventory carrying cost and time orders correctly and potentially split the investment buy—the additional quantity being purchased above what is needed to meet demand—into several orders.

-Furthermore, in situations where storage space is scarce, the cost of inventory may suddenly jump to a whole new level if you exceed the capacity limits of your current warehouses.
-If you fill or exceed your storage capacity, you’ll need to find and pay for additional space outside of your current warehouses for additional goods, quickly turning your investment buy into an extremely unprofitable move.
+Furthermore, in situations where storage space is scarce, the inventory cost may suddenly jump to a whole new level if you exceed the capacity limits of your current warehouses.
+Suppose you fill or exceed your storage capacity.
+In that case, you’ll need to find and pay for additional space outside your current warehouses for additional goods, quickly turning your investment buy into a highly unprofitable move.

 It’s not unusual for supplier contracts to include a rebate that’s triggered when the buyer’s annual order value exceeds a set quota.
 Again, keeping track of supplier quotas, placed orders, and forecasted orders is very hard to do manually.
 Intelligent planning systems support smart buying decisions by suggesting additional orders to earn rebates when feasible without adding orders that would result in counterproductive stockpiling.

-To identify and proactively resolve these bottlenecks, home improvement retailers need to understand how the forecasted demand will impact inventory, capacity, and resource requirements throughout their supply chains.
+Home improvement retailers need to understand how the forecasted demand will impact inventory, capacity, and resource requirements throughout their supply chains to identify and proactively resolve these bottlenecks.

 6.1 Retail Sales & Operations Execution (S&OE)

 The S&OE process aims to ensure that retailers can fulfill short-term demand for the upcoming 0–3 months as cost-effectively as possible.
-The starting point is a very granular demand forecast at the SKU-channel-day level (see Section 2.1).
+The starting point is a very granular demand forecast at the SKU-channel-day level.
 From there, your planners can use supply chain projections to get a detailed understanding of inventory, capacity, and resource requirements throughout your supply chain.

 This end-to-end visibility into retail operations drives many S&OE benefits, including:

-• Proactive exception management: With visibility into current and future inventory, capacity, and resource requirements throughout the supply chain, the system can automatically detect potential bottlenecks and help your planners either prevent or quickly resolve them.
-For example, if the system alerts planners that an upcoming promotional stock-up combined with seasonal allocations will create an exceptionally large delivery peak, they can proactively manage the problem before it starts congesting store backrooms or exhausting DC picking capacity.
+• Proactive exception management: With visibility into current and future inventory, capacity, and resource requirements throughout the supply chain, the system can automatically detect potential bottlenecks and help your planners prevent or quickly resolve them.
+For example, suppose the system alerts planners that an upcoming promotional stock-up combined with seasonal allocations will create a substantial delivery peak.
+In that case, they can proactively manage the problem before it starts congesting store backrooms or exhausting DC picking capacity.

 • Effective contingency planning: With digital twin modeling, retailers can compare and better understand how different planning scenarios will impact their supply chain.
-For example, if one of your sales regions is outgrowing its fulfillment capacity, your distribution planning team can easily model when and how to shift fulfillment for some of this regional demand to another fulfillment center, effectively balancing capacity requirements across your distribution network.
+For example, suppose one of your sales regions is outgrowing its fulfillment capacity.
+In that case, your distribution planning team can easily model when and how to shift fulfillment for some of this regional demand to another fulfillment center, effectively balancing capacity requirements across your distribution network.

 When dealing with millions of goods flows, tens of thousands of employees, hundreds of vendors, frequent promotions, and regular price and assortment changes, there are bound to be exceptions to any retailer’s plans.
 Many of these exceptions require immediate attention and quick adjustments to avoid or minimize any negative impact on S&OE.

-• Autonomously rebalancing inventory in the supply chain: Triggering optimized scarcity allocations and force-outs in line with your business priorities; re-optimizing store orders for plans on the fly in accordance with a pick-to-zero fulfillment approach; or automatically building up inventory levels before periods when a supplier won’t be able to fulfill orders, such as around the Chinese New Year.
+• Autonomously rebalancing inventoryin the supply chain: Trigger optimized scarcity allocations and force-outs in line with your business priorities; re-optimize store orders for plans on the fly in accordance with a pick-to-zero fulfillment approach; or automatically build up inventory levels before periods when a supplier won’t be able to fulfill orders, such as around the Chinese New Year.

 • Ensuring throughput and efficient use of capacity: Proactively smoothing out fluctuations in goods flows; continuously optimizing replenishment and space to reduce in-store goods handling; and optimizing workforce deployment using continuously updated workload forecasts.